CHAPTER ONE

 We went to the archives this morning, but first a few other stories.

 I then asked where to find the bus stop - she pointed in a particular direction and when we went off to look, there was only a train.
 Our puzzled look drew the attention of a young girl who spoke English.
-Turned out she was from Zaporizhzhina and like a young Mum we met on our first day, had moved here after the invasion.
-She explained we had train tickets and not bus tickets - oh well, it still took us to the same place.
+Turned out she was from Zaporizhnia and like a young Mum we met on our first day, had moved here after the invasion.

 In the afternoon we did some browsing of nearby shops, as we wandered through a china shop, the shopkeeper and assistant called us over, I was wary, would I be sold something I didn't need or would she lecture me about touching things?
 When we reached the counter she handed us a plate of cheese and garlic sausage, then pulled out a small bottle of vodka and four glasses from below the counter. 😋

-There was a lot of Na Zdorovya and Slainte Mhath.
-At one point, she pointed to each of us and said 'good', I smiled and said, yes, not monsters.
-Immediately she nodded, monsters, then shook her head and raised her arms in disbelief and horror.
-After sharing photos of grandchildren (it was Mother's Day), she gave us both a big hug.
 Before arriving, I did wonder if it might be difficult to show open support for Ukraine, if there might be russian supporters lurking, but of course it isn't.
 Everyone supports Ukraine.
 I asked Yuriy what happened to russians who lived here when the invasion happened, he said 'they became Ukrainian, although some used their Ukrainian passport to leave and live in other European countries.'
 It is a weird world where russians who hate the west, still want to live there and do very little to improve and invest in russia.

 This city is like most other modern European cities, a mix of old and modern, I'm still considering making a separate blog about toilets 😂 today I saw a brilliant one in a cafe, a place that also allowed dogs and served them with their own bowl of water.
 Many restaurants and cafes expect you to order via QR codes on the tables.
-There are generators everywhere outside businesses to enable them to carry on when russia attacks the power grids.
+There are generators outside and inside businesses to enable them to carry on when russia attacks the power grids.
 They are adapting regularly.
 I was told that the city are now implementing more disabled access because of the number of disabled veterans.

 The buses are a mix of old and ultra modern.

-We went to an exhibition and an outdoor concert of Ukrainian music of the 90s.
-We met some young people who were very pleased to meet us, one had a grandfather with a similar story to Teodor and he had ended up in Ayr.
+We went to an exhibition and an outdoor concert of Ukrainian music of the 90s and met some young people who were very pleased to meet us, one had a grandfather with a similar story to Teodor and he had ended up in Ayr.
 He told us he had gone to that family in Ayr at the beginning of the invasion but missed home too much so after six months he came back to Ukraine.

 There was also a lad called Nikita from Odesa and Dmytro enjoyed telling him about the Strictly dancer called Nikita from Odesa.
 When they discovered Dmytro's Dad was in the Divisia, they were in awe, which needs a little explanation...